PrathameshIngole/employwise-app/README.md

 3. Mobile-first design approach.

 ## Deployment
-Deployed using Render.
+Deployed using Vercel.
 The app automatically builds from the main branch.

 ## Available Scripts
 ```bash